Toggle navigation

 CancerDrugs_DB is a curated database created by the Anticancer Fund, offering an accessible listing of licensed cancer drugs from sources such as the NCI, FDA, and EMA.
 This resource supports researchers, clinicians, and regulatory bodies with a comprehensive catalog of drugs approved specifically for cancer treatment, excluding supportive care, diagnostic agents, and investigational treatments.
 By leveraging CancerDrugs_DB, we aim to identify matching protein targets between licensed cancer drugs and our own differentially expressed proteins, enabling deeper insights into potential therapeutic connections.

-Box plot and DEG Tabel Across Cancer Types
+Box plot and differentially expressed proteins (DEPs) and phosphoproteins (DEPPs) Across Cancer Types

-This section provides tools for analyzing gene expression patterns and identifying differentially expressed genes (DEGs) across multiple cancer types.
-Users can visualize standardized gene expression levels via Boxplots that differentiate between Tumor and Normal samples, enabling the identification of key expression trends across selected cancer types.
-In addition, the DEG Table offers detailed metrics such as fold change and p-values for statistically significant genes, supporting deeper insights into expression differences.
+This section provides tools for analyzing protein and phosphoprotein expression patterns across multiple cancer types.
+Users can visualize standardized protein or phosphoprotein expression levels via Boxplots that differentiate between Tumor and Normal samples, enabling the identification of key expression trends across selected cancer types.
+In addition, the DEPs/DEPPs offers detailed metrics such as fold change and p-values for statistically significant proteins or phosphoproteins, supporting deeper insights into expression differences.
 By integrating fast data processing tools like fst and data.table , this dual approach facilitates dynamic, efficient, and comprehensive pan-cancer analysis for biomarker discovery and research.

 AI-based Predictive Models